If you're here, you're probably thinking about starting a digital bank in the Middle East.

 The Rise of Digital Banking in Saudi Arabia

-Every year, Saudi Arabia’s fintech market is growing by 30%.
+Every year, fintech in Saudi Arabia continues to grow by 30%.
 This is not just a small change.
 It’s a major shift in how people use banking.

 Across the MENA region, 30% of all startup funding now goes to fintech.
 In the UAE, almost 89% of people use digital-first bank accounts.
 Gen Z and millennials trust apps more than physical banks.
 Because of this, many banks are now planning digital-only features.